Russia: The problem Trump can't escape

 Both Trump's team and Russian officials had called for better relations between the old Cold War adversaries, and Trump and Putin openly exchanged compliments during the campaign.

-The Kremlin on Wednesday denied that it had violated the treaty.
+The Kremlin denied that it had violated the treaty.

 Moscow has also positioned a spy ship off the coast of Delaware and carried out flights near a US Navy warship, concerning American officials.
 The US administration has not officially drawn any links between the three events.